-1.1.2.
+1.2.1.
 Description of the Nipomo Mesa Management Area Technical Group

-The TG is composed of representatives of the Nipomo Community Services District (NCSD), Golden State Water Company (GSWC) (formerly named Southern California Water Company), Phillips 66 (formerly named ConocoPhillips), Woodlands Mutual Water Company (Woodlands), and an agricultural user that is also a Stipulating Party.
-In addition, Rural Water Company (RWC) is responsible for funding a portion of the TG's efforts, but does not appoint a representative to the TG.
-Conversely, the agricultural user representative is not responsible for funding a portion of the TG's efforts.
-The TG is responsible for preparing the Monitoring Program, conducting the Monitoring Program, and preparing the Annual Reports.
-The TG attempts to obtain unanimous approval on all material issues by way of a single vote per Monitoring Party.
-If the TG is unable to obtain unanimous approval, the matter may be taken to the court for resolution.
+The TG is composed of representatives of each of the Monitoring Parties: NCSD, GSWC, Phillips 66 (formerly named ConocoPhillips), Woodlands; and an agricultural user that is also a Stipulating Party.
+In addition, RWC is responsible for funding a portion of the TG's efforts, but does not appoint a representative to the TG.
+Conversely, the agricultural overlying landowner representative is not responsible for funding a portion of the TG's efforts.